convisoappsec/conviso-docs/docs/integrations/azure-pipelines-cli.md

          FLOW_API_KEY: $(FLOW_API_KEY)
 ```

 ## Troubleshooting

-If authentication is not performed even by loading the FLOW_API_KEY variable, make sure it is loaded in the env session of all tasks that use the CLI.
+If you encounter authentication issues after loading the ```FLOW_API_KEY``` variable, please ensure it has been properly loaded within the environment session of all tasks utilizing the CLI.

+## Support
+If you have any questions or need help using our product, please don't hesitate to contact our support team.

+## Resources
+By exploring our content, you'll find resources to help you to understand the benefits of the Conviso Platform integrations for Secure CI/CD Pipeline:

+[AppSec: Integrations with CI/CD tools through Conviso Platform](https://bit.ly/3ODN0jw): Follow this article to understand how we can integrate your main tools within a single platform.

 [![Discover Conviso Platform!](https://no-cache.hubspot.com/cta/default/5613826/interactive-125788977029.png)](https://cta-service-cms2.hubspot.com/web-interactives/public/v1/track/redirect?encryptedPayload=AVxigLKtcWzoFbzpyImNNQsXC9S54LjJuklwM39zNd7hvSoR%2FVTX%2FXjNdqdcIIDaZwGiNwYii5hXwRR06puch8xINMyL3EXxTMuSG8Le9if9juV3u%2F%2BX%2FCKsCZN1tLpW39gGnNpiLedq%2BrrfmYxgh8G%2BTcRBEWaKasQ%3D&webInteractiveContentId=125788977029&portalId=5613826)